 I’m continuing my series of reviews for various Bible software programs.
-You can see the rest of the series in the Archives under the Reviews category.

 My plan is to review a different program each week.